xclusivfred/alf/README.md

 # login portal
-- a simple login portal with  CSS framework (Bootstrap) which makes it looks nice with less work.
+- a simple login portal with  CSS framework (Bootstrap) which makes it looks nice with less work

 ## Prerequisite